 - An unwanted entry appears in the right-click menu for a particular file type that you want to remove.

-- Programs missing from Default Programs or Default Apps
+- Programs missing from Default Programs or Default Apps,

-and for fixing other obscure problems.
+- and other obscure problems.

 In the FileTypeDiag window, type the file extension which you want to investigate and click Save.
 The output is saved to a text file.